clivetong/Talks/Build2025/README.md

 ---

 - Rust
-  - No automatic memory management and cyclic data structures
+  - No automatic memory management and no cyclic data structures
   - Made it hard to port to it - could rewrite but wanted to port
 - C#
   - Their code is procedural and not OO